 - If you do have a documented learning strategy in place, should it be reviewed and revised more frequently?

 - Does your organization have a learning council or committee in place?
 If not, why not?

 - If you maintain a learning council, what changes, if any, to its membership might be useful?

 - How does your L&D function uncover challenges, issues, and problems which can be addressed by learning or performance enablement solutions?

 Similarly, a learning council enables a level of communication and responsiveness that brings not only early awareness of emerging issues but serves as a source for ideas on how best to address them and heighten L&Ds awareness of critical audiences and the challenges they face.
-Corporate cultures have, in the past, have commonly seen Learning and Development as a standalone, order-taking island of a department with little to contribute but overhead and some occasionally necessary learning content.
+Corporate cultures have, in the past, commonly seen Learning and Development as a standalone, order-taking island of a department with little to contribute but overhead and some occasionally necessary learning content.
 Active participation in a learning council can dramatically change that perception and help weave L&D into the fabric of the organization in a way that offers up learning as a strategic solution to meeting organizational goals.
 A learning council can ensure lines of communication remain open and can demonstrate the L&D function understands what drives the organization, speaks the same language, and can readily contribute to achieving its performance goals.